faraz525/eCommerceFruit/APIDOC.md

 **Error Handling:**
 - Possible 400 (client error) if the client is missing one or more of the required parameters.
+- Possible 400 (client error) if the user does not have any history

 ## Update the history of the user